jinyangustc/jyzk-cls/README.md

 ### Zotero

 1. Install [Better BibTex](https://retorque.re/zotero-better-bibtex/) plugin.
 2. Export your Zotero library in BibTex format and select `Keep Updated`.
-Your `zotero_library.bib` file will in sync with Zotero.
+Your `zotero_library.bib` file will be in sync with Zotero.
 Future changes you make to the Zotero will also be synced to the `bib` file.

 ![Export Zotero library to the bibfile](images/better-bibtex-export.png)